 12:00 School begins with 1st period (no lunch served on this day).

 12:00-3:35 Students follow an abbreviated schedule and attend all classes.

 3:35 Dismissal for 10th, 11th and 12th graders.

-Soon our hallways, classrooms, labs, gyms, theaters, art studios, technology centers and music rooms will be filled with students.
-The Class of 2019, our seniors, will lead the way.
-The freshmen in the Class of 2022 will begin their high school journey in this welcoming community of learners.
-As the new school year approaches, I encourage you to have conversations with your students about the importance of critical thinking and learning for life, the importance of taking challenging classes, and the importance of achieving a meaningful education here that will be so important their entire lives.
+Soon our hallways, classrooms, labs, gyms, theaters, art studios and music rooms will be filled with students.
+The Class of 2020, our seniors, will lead the way.
+The freshmen in the Class of 2023 will begin their high school journey in this welcoming community of learners.
+As the new school year approaches, I encourage you to have conversations with your students about the importance of learning and achieving a meaningful high school education necessary for the rest of their lives.

 Eric Witherspoon, Ph.D.